rpgarner/u2_lesson_react_APIs/README.md

 ## Refresher

-What is an api?
-An api is an application programming interface.
-Api's allow us to interact with 3rd party libraries and data sources in order to build applications.
-There are various kinds of api's.
-The api we'll be using today is an example of a `Restful` api.
+What is an API?
+An API is an application programming interface.
+APIs allow us to interact with 3rd party libraries and data sources in order to build applications.
+There are various kinds of APIs.
+The API we'll be using today is an example of a **RESTful** API.
 In other words, we request some kind of information from this external data source and it provides us, the `client` with some information as a response.

-## Getting Credentials For Our Api
+## Getting Credentials For Our API

-The api we'll be using today is the `TMDB` api.
+The API we'll be using today is the `TMDB` API.
 It's an online movie database that gives us information about movies and tv shows.

-This is api is a secured api, meaning that we need some kind of authorization token in order to request information from it.
+This is API is a secured API, meaning that we need some kind of authorization token in order to request information from it.

 Head over to this **[LINK](https://www.themoviedb.org/)** and sign up for an account.

 Once you've signed up, log in to your account and select your profile on the top right and select settings.
-Navigate to the `api` section on the left hand side and follow the instructions provided.
+Navigate to the `API` section on the left hand side and follow the instructions provided.

-Once you've successfully followed these steps, locate the `Api Read Access Token`.
-We'll be using this token to interact with the api.
+Once you've successfully followed these steps, locate the `API Read Access Token`.
+We'll be using this token to interact with the API.

 ## Preparing Our App